-Investigation of Formal Complaint
+■ Investigation of Formal Complaint

 If the Title IX Coordinator or designee determines the alleged conduct falls under this Regulation, the investigator will begin the investigation in a reasonably prompt manner.
-The Title IX Coordinator or designee will promptly contact the complainant to discuss available supportive measures.
+The Title IX Coordinator or designee will promptly contact the complainant and respondent to discuss available supportive measures.

-At the initiation of the investigation, the investigator must provide written notice of the allegations to the parties involved and provide sufficient time to prepare a response before conducing any initial interviews.
+At the initiation of the investigation, the investigator must provide written notice of the allegations to the parties involved and provide sufficient time to prepare a response before conducting any initial interviews.

 The investigator must apply a presumption that the respondent is not responsible for the alleged conduct during the course of the investigation.
 No disciplinary sanctions or other actions that are not supportive measures may be imposed against the respondent until completion of the investigation and determination of responsibility.
-The investigator will protect the complainant from inappropriate questions and evidence about the complainant's prior sexual history.
+The investigator will not ask questions about or investigate the complainant's prior sexual history, and will prevent the complainant from being subjected to such questions from others whenever feasible unless otherwise permitted under Title IX.

 The investigator must adhere to all timeframes.
 A temporary delay or limited extension of the timeframes during the investigation may be requested by either party or the investigator for good cause.
-If a timeframe is delayed or extended, the investigator will notify the complainant, respondent, and decision-maker.
+If a timeframe is delayed or extended, the investigator will notify the complainant, respondent, and decision-maker of the delay and reason in writing.